I’m preeeeetty sure my first words were, “I can do it myself.”

 Thank you to Michelle Cormack for designing everything, ever, for a number of years, even on short notice and with little direction.

-Thank you to every human who has attended Steer Your Ship: Nicki Behm, Nick McArthur, Jenika McDavitt, Beryl Young, Erin Brule, Michelle Cormack, Lauren Guilford, Crystal Colon, Meera Graham, Nicole Hershey, Tina Heinnickel, Indriana Irawan, Jackie Hutchinson, Alicia Bruce, Amita Rao, Tyleah McGuire, Taryn Barbour, Steph Tanner, Heather Sontag, and Laura Harris.
+Thank you to every human who has attended Steer Your Ship: Nicki Behm, Nick McArthur, Jenika McDavitt, Beryl Young, Erin Brule, Michelle Cormack, Lauren Guilford, Crystal Colon, Meera Graham, Nicole Hershey, Tina Heinnickel, Indriana Irawan, Jackie Hutchinson, Alicia Bruce, Amita Rao, Tyleah McGuire, Taryn Barbour, Steph Tanner, Heather Sontag, Laura Harris, Julie Abrera, Krista Trimble, Krystin Rempel, Emily Jaworski, Sarah Prall, and Barbara Pacejka.
 You’ve taught me so much about being alive and the transformation that happens when we resolve to show up for one another.
+Thank you so much for showing up.

 Thank you to Morgan Day Cecil for doing yoga with me via Skype because I was too scared to go to a class in person, and to Ana Forrest for creating a nourishing, balanced, whole-human based yoga methodology.